-I've been in the divorce industry for 16 years.
+I've been in the divorce industry for nearly two decades.
 I've worked as a lawyer, law firm owner, and now a legal tech entrepreneur who launched Hello Divorce, the first of its kind "divorce with benefits" online platform offering on-demand legal help and wellness support.

 The definition of the word "relationship" has been phrased as the quality or condition of connection.
 After struggle and heartbreak, if that connection is not met with an equal exchange of energy and a solid foundation of give and take, the right choice is often a break-up.

 But divorce is no easy feat.
 Not only is it emotionally challenging, but the divorce system itself is wrought with procedural and legal complexities that can feel so very overwhelming.

 For years, I answered my clients' questions and worked to allay their fears about the divorce process.
 Calming divorce overwhelm is a big part of why I launched Hello Divorce.
 To help you push past the stress, gain control, and embrace joy again, I've selected a few of the most frequently asked questions I receive to answer here.